This post is updated as of May 2018 to ensure accuracy and relevancy.

 But in this post you’ll get a pretty good sense of the earning potential from different types of promotions.

-How Do You Find an Affiliate Product to Promote?
+How Do You Become an Affiliate Marketer?

 Here’s the thing, you can pick just about any product that you can buy online, and there will be an affiliate program that will pay you a finders fee for referring a sale.